Turbulence modulation in liquid-liquid two-phase Taylor-Couette turbulence: Results

 Based on the results discussed above, we found that neutral droplets mainly distribute in the bulk region.
 The presence of neutral droplets causes a decrease in the azimuthal velocity near the inner cylinder.
 This leads to an increase in the azimuthal velocity gradient at the inner cylinder, increasing the system's drag.
 Low-viscosity droplets exhibit similar distribution behavior to neutral droplets.
 As they are mainly distributed in the bulk region where the influence of viscosity is weak, the effect of viscosity reduction on azimuthal velocity is almost negligible.
 Therefore, low-viscosity droplets exhibit an indistinguishable decrease in drag compared to neutral droplets.
-In the case of light droplets, the centrifugal forces caused by density mismatch cause the light droplets to segregate near the inner cylinder.
-The presence of light droplets leads to a decrease in the azimuthal velocity gradient at the inner cylinder probably due to that the light droplets lower the effective Reynolds number, leading to drag reduction.
-For low-viscosity light droplets, the decreased density causes the majority of the droplets to segregate near the inner cylinder, where viscosity plays a crucial role in momentum transfer.
-Consequently, the strength of the Taylor vortex weakens, leading to a greater concentration of the low-viscosity light droplets near the inner cylinder.
-Unlike light droplets, low-viscosity light droplets reduce the azimuthal velocity in the vicinity of the inner cylinder compared to the single-phase case, which is contrary to the drag reduction caused by them.
-Therefore, the drag reduction induced by low-viscosity light droplets is mainly attributed to their low viscosity.
+In the case of light droplets, the centrifugal forces caused by density mismatch cause the light droplets to aggregate near the inner cylinder.
+The presence of light droplets leads to a decrease in the azimuthal velocity gradient at the inner cylinder probably due to that the light droplets lower the local effective Reynolds number, leading to drag reduction.
+For low-viscosity light droplets, a greater azimuthal velocity gradient is induced at the inner cylinder, which is contrary to the drag reduction caused by them.
+The drag reduction is mainly attributed to the low viscosity of the droplets which causes a reduction in the viscous shear stress at the inner cylinder.
 Additionally, it is observed in figure~\ref{fig:snapshots}(i) that the azimuthal velocity shows a reduction in the bulk region for all two-phase cases compared to the single-phase case.
 This phenomenon will be explained in the next section.